PoisotLab/ms_metaweb_perspectives/README.md

 inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.

-# The metaweb is an inherently probabilistic object
+# A metaweb is an inherently probabilistic object

 Treating interactions as probabilistic (as opposed to binary) events is a more nuanced and realistic way to represent them. @Dallas2017PreCry suggested that